zdTang/Learn-react-route/Readme.md

 The ★ button on the contact page makes sense for this.
 We aren't creating or deleting a new record, we don't want to change pages, we simply want to change the data on the page we're looking at.

 👉 Change the <Favorite> form to a fetcher form

+# Optimistic UI

+You probably noticed the app felt kind of unresponsive when we clicked the the favorite button from the last section.
+Once again, we added some network latency because you're going to have it in the real world!

+To give the user some feedback, we could put the star into a loading state with fetcher.state (a lot like navigation.state from before), but we can do something even better this time.
+We can use a strategy called "optimistic UI"

+The fetcher knows the form data being submitted to the action, so it's available to you on fetcher.formData.
+We'll use that to immediately update the star's state, even though the network hasn't finished.
+If the update eventually fails, the UI will revert to the real data.

+If you click the button now you should see the star immediately change to the new state.
+Instead of always rendering the actual data, we check if the fetcher has any formData being submitted, if so, we'll use that instead.
+When the action is done, the fetcher.formData will no longer exist and we're back to using the actual data.
+So even if you write bugs in your optimistic UI code, it'll eventually go back to the correct state 🥹